DuendeInexistente/Cirque/ShortStories.md

  "I knew you wouldn't."
 She pulled him into a clumsy hug.
 "You are a good friend, Leaf."

-The physical contact felt awkward after the revelation, but Leaf forced himself to relax and, against his expectations, found it soothing, "Thanks."
+The physical contact felt awkward after the revelation, but Leaf forced himself to relax and, against his expectations, found it soothing.

  "You'll get back home."
-She said.
+She added.

  "Thanks."

- "You know what, your friend'd be good at it too."
+ "You know what, you and your friend'd be good at it too."

 The awkwardness returned.